-Goodbye March, and hello Spring!
+Hello May!
 This month we’re excited to share another edition of our Fat-Friendly National Park Guide.
-Especially because April 17th is the First day of National Park Week.
-Which means you’ll have free entry into Glacier National Park and all National Park Service sites that charge an entrance fee.
+Especially because May 25th is Memorial Day, which means you’ll have free entry into Glacier National Park and all National Park Service sites that charge an entrance fee.
 We want to encourage you to get outside, practice self care, and enjoy the great outdoors.

 Our mission at Fat Girls Traveling is to not only highlight our adventures, but to recognize Making National Parks Accessible to Native People Again and to other People of Color.
 Out of 292.8 million visitors to national parks in 2014, only 22% were People of Color.
 Which is precisely what makes initiatives like Diversify Outdoors so important.